Endometrial cancer: Understanding the signs and symptoms

 How can I learn if I’m at risk for endometrial cancer?

-- Hormone replacement therapy for menopause often includes an increase of estrogen to manage menopausal symptoms.
+- Estrogen-only hormone replacement therapy for menopause often includes an increase of unopposed estrogen to manage menopausal symptoms.

 - Polycystic ovarian syndrome (PCOS) usually creates higher estrogen levels.